There are 486 questions on various topics in Neurology in the FrontalCortex neurology question bank.

 ANSWERS AND EXPLANATIONS

-This presentation is typical of a paresis of the left superior rectus.
-A patient with a paresis of the left superior rectus muscle will have impaired elevation and inward rotation of the left eye, and is likely to try to minimize her diplopia by looking at the world with her chin raised, with her head extended and tilted toward her right shouder.
+This presentation is typical of a paresis of the right lateral rectus.
+A patient with a paresis of the left lateral rectus muscle will have impaired adbuction of the left eye, and is likely to try to minimize his diplopia by looking at the world with his chin turned toward his left shoulder and his right eye adducted.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3